vasily-kartashov/multivariate-c2/README.md

 | spline interp3 (error) |  0.44298 |  0.05928 |  0.03329 |  0.01165 |
 | tensorinterp (error)   |  0.44298 |  0.05572 |  0.03058 |  0.02129 |

-As one can easilty see, the accuracy stays similar in both cases while the performance differs in magnitudes.
+As with example above, the inerpolation accuracy stays similar to `interp*`, while the performance differs in magnitudes.